skeeto/skeeto.github.com/_posts/2016-08-03-Appending-to-a-File-from-Multiple-Processes.markdown

 in the file in order, but not necessarily contiguously.**

 The caveat is that not all filesystems are POSIX-compatible.
-Two famous examples are NFS (prior to NFSv5) and the Hadoop Distributed File System (HDFS).
+Two famous examples are NFS and the Hadoop Distributed File System (HDFS).
 On these networked filesystems, appends are simulated and subject to race conditions.

 On POSIX systems, fopen(3) with the `a` flag [will use `O_APPEND`][fopen], so you don't necessarily need to use open(2).
 On